MicrosoftDocs/mixed-reality/mixed-reality-docs/spectator-view.md

 - Recording of Video + Holograms + Ambient sound + Hologram Sounds.
 - Share sheet so you can Save the Video, email it, or share it with other supporting apps.

 Licenses
 --------
 - OpenCV - (3-clause BSD License) https://opencv.org/license.html
 - Unity ARKit - (MIT License) https://bitbucket.org/Unity-Technologies/unity-arkit-plugin/src/3691df77caca2095d632c5e72ff4ffa68ced111f/LICENSES/MIT_LICENSE?at=default&fileviewer=file-view-default

 Requirements
 ------------
 - SpectatorView plugin and required OpenCV binaries, which can be found at https://github.com/Microsoft/MixedRealityToolkit/tree/master/SpectatorViewPlugin.
 Details on how to build the SpectatorView Native Plugin can be found below.
-From the generatd binaries you will need:
+From the generated binaries you will need:
     - opencv_aruco341.dll
     - opencv_calib3d341.dll
     - opencv_core341.dll